 - are you representative in legislative power, or are you performing the function in the executive power of cantons, entities or state level.

 If there is a bigger number of applications the organizers will make an election of participants considering gender, party and regional representation.
 Selected participants will be informed about it until 28th of February 2019.

 Equality Academy is organized by:

 Friedrich Ebert Foundation (FES) is established in 1952 as a political inheritance of first German president, Friedrich Ebert, who was elected in democratic way.
 Foundation has its offices in Sarajevo and Banja Luka.
 Foundation is pleading for cooperative dialogue between civil society and those who are political responsible.
 With help of local, regional and national partners, Friedrich Ebert Foundation is organizing different educational and informative programmes.
 Through their studies and publication Foundation Friedrich Ebert is analyzing central social and economic-political themes.
 More informaton about FES you can find on web page www.fes.ba.

 Sarajevo Open Centre (SOC) advocates the full respect of human rights and social inclusion of LGBT people and women.
-Sarajevo Open Centre is an independent, non-partisan and non-profit organization that empowers LGBT (lesbian, gay, bisexual and trans*) people and women through community and movement building.
+Sarajevo Open Centre is an independent, feminist, non-partisan and non-profit organization that empowers LGBT (lesbian, gay, bisexual and trans*) people and women through community and movement building.
 SOC also promotes the human rights of LGBT people and women publically and advocates on national, European and international level for improved legislation and policies in Bosnia and Herzegovina.
 More about SOC you can find on web page www.soc.ba.

 You can download a PDF version of a public call in BCS here.